Join our campaign to Let Refugees Learn

 When he arrived in Birmingham, Nour was determined to get into university and get back to his studies.
 But he needed to pass an advanced English exam to get into university in the UK.

 Nour benefited from starting ESOL (English for speakers of other languages) lessons soon after he arrived.
 “When I arrived in Britain, the first thing on my mind was to continue my studies,” he says.
 “I said to myself that I had to study English to achieve my goals and dreams.”

 In September 2016, the Home Office announced an extra £10m investment over five years to provide English classes for Syrian refugees arriving under the Government’s Vulnerable Persons Resettlement Scheme.
 We welcomed this – but it doesn’t go far enough.

 All refugees, no matter where they came from or how they got here, should have the help they need to learn English.

 You can find out more about this campaign by reading the full Let Refugees Learn report and our latest research on the barriers refugees face in learning English for refugees.
 You’ll also find some feature blogs by our campaign partners on our blog.

-Tell the Prime Minister that you want an increase in funding and better access to accredited English classes for refugees
+Tell your MP that you want an increase in funding and better access to accredited English classes for refugees

 There are lots of ways to campaign.
 If you’d like to get in touch with your local MP about this issue, click on the button below to download our Activism Pack.
 It’s full of tips and information on how to campaign in your local area.